 An IP address will need to manually be configured on the connected computer to access the PLA's WebUI.
 The computer should be configured with an IP address in the range of 192.168.1.3~192.168.1.254, with a subnet mask of 255.255.255.0.
 192.168.1.2 should not be used as this is the IP address manually configured on the PLA4231 by default.
 Please reference your computer manufacturer if you need assistance in configuring a manual IP address on your computer.
 Step by step instructions on this procedure can be obtained from Microsoft (for Windows OS) support website or Apple (for macOS) support page.

 With the computer connected via Ethernet to the PLA appliance, and configured with a 192.168.1.X IP address, open an internet browser (Firefox, Safari, Chrome, IE, etc.) and on the address bar type in http://192.168.1.2, this will provide access to the PLA's configuration screen.

 On the password prompt type, 1234 to login as the device administrator.

 Depending on the firmware revision currently installed on the appliance a setup wizard may appear.
 In this case please follow the prompts to configure the wireless settings.

 Once you have gone through the wizard setup, click the "Finish" button to apply the settings.

 If the firmware/software currently running on the device is an older revision the device will need to be configured manually rather than going through the easy setup wizard.
 For this setup once successfully logged in you will be displayed a status page.
-On the far left of the WebGUI window there are four (4) icons for the different menus.
+On the far left of the WebUI window there are four (4) icons for the different menus.
 If the mouse is placed over each icon it will display the menu name.
-Click on the “Configuration” menu button.
+Click on the "Configuration" menu button.

 From the configuration menu click on the "Wireless LAN" option under the Network sub-menu.